Vinz2008/rangen/README.md

-# rangen
+# Rangen
 Rangen is a generator of random string written in Python.
-Rangen use the random library.
+Rangen use the [random](https://docs.python.org/3/library/random.html) library.